awslabs/gluonts/docs/tutorials/hyperparameter_tuning/hp_tuning_with_optuna.md

 # Training deepar estimator

-After getting the best hyperparameters by optuna,you can set them into the DeepAR estimator to realize the prediction of electricity dataset.
+After getting the best hyperparameters by optuna, you can set them into the DeepAR estimator to realize the prediction of electricity dataset.

 ## Training and predict